 MTH-199or permission of the instructor.

 MTH-234.
-Differential Equations (Spring).Topics include systems of ordinary differential equation, series solutions, asymptotic solutions, integral equations.
+Differential Equations (Winter).Topics include systems of ordinary differential equation, series solutions, asymptotic solutions, integral equations.
 Not open to students who have passed

 MTH-130.Prerequisite: MTH-115and MTH-199,or permission of the instructor.

 MTH-235.
-Number Theory (Fall).Properties of natural numbers including divisibility, prime numbers, congruences, special number theoretic functions and quadratic reciprocity.
+Number Theory (Fall, Winter).Properties of natural numbers including divisibility, prime numbers, congruences, special number theoretic functions and quadratic reciprocity.
 Math 235 normally is closed to students who have passed

 MTH-221.Prerequisite: MTH-199or permission of the instructor.